mfem/web/src/bilininteg.md

 \newcommand{\abs}[1]{|#1|}
 $

 Bilinear form integrators are at the heart of any finite element method, they are used to compute the integrals of products of basis functions over individual mesh elements (or sometimes over edges or faces).
-Typically each element is contained in the support of several basis functions of both the domain and range spaces therefore bilinear integrators simultaneously compute the integrals of all combinations of the relevant basis functions from the domain and range spaces.
-This produces a two dimensional array of results that are arranged into a small dense matrix of integral values called a *local element matrix*.
+Typically each element is contained in the support of several basis functions of both the domain and range spaces, therefore bilinear integrators simultaneously compute the integrals of all combinations of the relevant basis functions from the domain and range spaces.
+This produces a two dimensional array of results that are arranged into a small dense matrix of integral values called a *local element (stiffness) matrix*.

 To put this another way, the `BilinearForm` class builds a global, sparse, finite element matrix, `glb_mat`, by performing the outer loop in the following pseudocode snippet whereas the `BilinearFormIntegrator` class performs the nested inner loops to compute the dense local element matrix, `loc_mat`.

 ```
 for each elem in elements